Synergy: Towards On-Body AI via Tiny AI Accelerator Collaboration on Wearables: Evaluation

 \textbf{JointModel:} IndModel may lead to out-of-resource (OOR) errors if the cumulative plan exceeds available resources.
 To prevent this, JointModel, a multi-tenant version of IndModel, conducts a joint resource assessment similar to \system{}.

-\textbf{IndBest}: IndBest advances IndModel by incorporating source and target devices alongside model splitting.
-Each pipeline independently selects the execution plan expected to yield the highest throughput by considering end-to-end latency, from sensing to output delivery.
+\textbf{IndE2E}: IndE2E advances IndModel by incorporating source and target devices alongside model splitting.
+Each pipeline independently selects the execution plan expected to yield the highest throughput by considering end-to-end (E2E) latency, from sensing to output delivery.
 However, it does not account for the resource usage of other pipelines.